gn5970/OrganicCarbonParticleExport/README.md

 Visualization: The resulting predictions are subsequently used as the input for all global mapping and depth-profile visualizations presented in this study, the plotting functions are in the second part of final_code_carbonexport_flux.py.

 Data Availability: The original UVP5 observational datasets is available on request or can be directly downloaded from the reference Kiko et al..

+The mat files prediction4_gr_*.mat contain the prediction for the beta slope and the biovolume, while prediction4_gr_std_*.mat are the associated predicted std.
+There is one file for each level considered, in total 12.